 The school year runs from August to June and is divided into learning blocks (LBs).
-There are 6 learning blocks in our academic year that are arranged around the allocated breaks, such as The Water Festival, Khmer New year and the Mid Year Break.
+There are 6 learning blocks in our academic year that are arranged around the allocated breaks; Pchum Ben, The Water Festival, The Mid Year Break, February Break, Khmer New Year and our Summer Break.
 See our iCAN Calendar for specific dates.